sanjitc/Cloud-Pak-for-Data/What's-New/5.2/Features-Improvements-5.2.md

 **1\.
 Easily navigate through and view all job runs by using the updated jobs dashboard**
 You can now use the jobs dashboard to view job runs across projects in more detail and with more flexibility.
 You can use the dashboard in the following ways:

-o   To view job runs grouped by folders
+ - To view job runs grouped by folders
-o   To filter runs by job type, run status, time range, and project or folder
+ - To filter runs by job type, run status, time range, and project or folder
-o   To access job definitions, run details, and associated assets
+ - To access job definitions, run details, and associated assets

 **2\.**    	**View failed-to-start jobs in the jobs dashboard**